White River Conference

-The White River Conference was an IHSAA-sanctioned conference located within rural areas of East Central Indiana, that existed twice, once from 1954 to 1977, and from 1989 to 2010.
+The White River Conference was an Indiana High School Athletic Association (IHSAA)–sanctioned conference located within rural areas of East Central Indiana, that existed twice, once from 1954 to 1977, and from 1989 to 2010.
 The first version of the conference was founded as a home for high schools in Madison County who weren't in the Central Indiana Athletic Conference.
 The conference would expand quickly from six to nine schools, as two new high schools in Anderson and Middletown, a school in Henry County, were added within two years.
 Membership was generally not stable until 1969, as Madison Heights left, Highland was forced out and eventually added back into the conference, St. Mary's closed, member schools consolidated, and schools from neighboring Delaware and Hancock counties were added.
 Eventually, large disparities in enrollment causing the conference to disband, as city and consolidated schools outgrew their rural counterparts..
 Schools would move into the Big Blue River Conference, Classic Athletic Conference, and Mid-Eastern Conference.

 The conference was refounded in 1989, with virtually the same lineup as 1977.
 Pendleton Heights and Yorktown had been independent since the demise of the CAC, and Mount Vernon had been independent since the original WRC folded.
 Lapel and Shenandoah were left without a home with the breakup of the BBRC, while Frankton and Wes-Del were eager to join a conference that sponsored football (they played independently since the MEC does not sponsor the sport).
 Anderson Highland was the only member who did not rejoin, as their move to the Olympic Conference caused the demise of the CAC.
 Delta, another former CAC school, would take their place in the reformed conference, and divisions in football were introduced to address enrollment disparity.